-- 1 Call an ambulance immediately. - 2 Restrict head, neck, and spine movement as much as possible until an ambulance arrives. - 3 If the person is conscious, instruct them to remain still.
-If the person is unable to do so, provide manual support to the head to prevent movement. - 4 Maintain the person in the position he or she was found in unless there is imminent danger or life-threatening conditions that require urgent attention. - 5 If fluid or blood drains from the ear, allow it to drain and do not apply direct pressure.
+- 1. Call an ambulance immediately. - 2.
+Restrict head, neck, and spine movement as much as possible until an ambulance arrives. - 3.
+If the person is conscious, instruct them to remain still.
+If the person is unable to do so, provide manual support to the head to prevent movement. - 4.
+Maintain the person in the position they were found in unless there is imminent danger or life-threatening conditions that require relocating them. - 5.
+If fluid or blood drains from the ear, allow it to drain and do not apply direct pressure.